 These are the new-generation materials that have taken the market by storm. uPVC Windows are considered to be eco-friendly materials.
 They are highly thermally efficient and thus can help you in cutting down the costs of heating or cooling your home.
 They are also fire resistant and thus provide you with an added layer of safety.
 They are also known to be pretty good insulators and keep the outside noise at bay.
 These are one of the most affordable types of windows.

 It is needless to say that these are one of the strongest and most durable types of windows that are very secure.
 Gone are the days when one used to worry about rusting in the case of steel windows.
-Now there are galvanized steel windows that do not rust over decades and have the same strength as their predecessor.
-You will also be able to choose from a wide range of designs to meet the look of your house.
+Now there are galvanised steel windows that do not rust over decades and have the same strength as their predecessor.
+You will also be able to choose from a wide range of designs to meet the look of your house

 Bay Windows –Medieval and Baroque touch